logdown/themes-guide/README.md

-## Social Sharing Condition Blocks
+## Social Sharing Conditional Blocks

 These blocks will only render its wrapped content if you enable social sharing options in your blog settings.
-You still have to provide the social plugin markup in the condition blocks (so you can choose to add a Facebook Like Button or Share Button, for instance.)
+You still have to provide the social plugin markup in the conditional blocks (so you can choose to add a Facebook Like Button or Share Button, for instance.)
 But Logdown will load the official scripts from Facebook, Twitter and Google Plus for you.

 ### Facebook Social Plugins